Your Guide to Moving to Portland

 TriMet is the city’s premier public transportation provider, with a convenient network of busses, light rail, and streetcars.
 If you live and work within Portland city limits, you don’t really need a car, as the transportation system will get you where you need to go.

-According to the local news source KGW, the average commute time by car in Portland is about 26 minutes.
-This is despite the fact that in 2017, 8.9% of people carpooled, 12.3% took public transportation, and 6.5% of commuters rode their bikes to work.
+The average commute time by car in Portland is about 27 minutes.
+But, keep in mind that in Portland, not everyone commutes by their car.
+In 2017, 8.9% of people carpooled, 12.3% took public transportation, and 6.5% of commuters rode their bikes to work.

 What’s the weather like in Portland?

 Portland is well-known for having more rainy than sunny days.
 However, the climate is temperate, with warm, dry summers, and mild, wet winters.
-Thanks to its location at the confluence of the Willamette and Columbia Rivers, it lies in a low altitude location.
-Couple that with its short distance to the Pacific Ocean, Portland does not experience extreme weather, generally feels all four seasons.
+Thanks to its location at the confluence of the Willamette and Columbia Rivers, it lies in a low altitude location, a short distance from both the Pacific Ocean and Cascade Mountains.

 In the summer, Portland’s average high temperature is 81° F, and the low is 56° F. Autumn brings average highs of 64° F and lows of 46° F. In winter, the average high is 51° F, and the low is 36° F. And in spring, you can expect average high temps of 62° F, and lows of 43° F.